 Drip campaigns present an advantage to younger companies and less experienced marketers because they are easier to set up, requiring fewer analytics and less investment of resources in general.
 For example, a typical drip campaign may include a bi-weekly plan for a new product arrival email, or a holiday coupon email.

 When you want to focus on more immediate sales, think of drip campaigns.

 Nurture campaigns keep longer-term goals in their line of sight, and thus tend to require greater planning.
 However, the potential payoff of nurturing—successfully nurtured relationships with leads-turned-customers—can be well worth it.
 The nurture campaign may include a plan for an email sent when a lead fills out a form to receive an ebook, followed by an email for a webinar the next time they visit your website, followed by an email offer to sign up for a free consultation sent upon their attendance of the webinar.

 Use a nurture campaign when you have the time and resources to monitor the behavior of your leads, and are more relationship-focused.

 Lastly, it’s important to keep in mind that there doesn’t have to be a pick-and-choose situation.
 Resources allowing, it would actually be recommendable to incorporate both drip and nurture campaigns into your automated email marketing strategy to help promote your business or your online eCommerce shop.
 The two can pack an even more powerful punch by covering the short term and the long term of your lead nurturing process.

 Now, email is only one component of a killer lead nurturing strategy.

-Looking for more help to get started?
+Looking for more ways to get started?
 Check out our Lead Nurture Masterclass to get all of your lead nurturing questions answered and to start nurturing leads like a pro!